arangodb/docs/3.10/programs-arangoexport-examples.md

   --collection edge
 ```

-This exports an unnamed graph with vertex collection `vertex` and edge collection
+This exports an unnamed graph with the vertex collection named `vertex` and the edge collection
-`edge` into the XGMML file `mygraph.xgmml`.
+named `edge` into the `mygraph.xgmml` XGMML file.

 **Export based on a named graph**